IBM/z_ansible_collections_doc/source/installation/installation.rst

 a command-line interface or optionally, advanced orchestration with Ansible Automation Platform.

-Here you will find instructions on how to install Ansible, IBM Z collections, configure Ansible Z and perform a simple module test.
+Here you will find instructions on how to install Ansible, Ansible for IBM Z, configure Ansible for IBM Z and perform a simple module test.

 .. toctree::
    :maxdepth: 1